-This section contains links to web sites, online resources and tools that provide learning and teaching support for teachers, including:
+This section contains links to web sites and online tools that provide learning and teaching support for science teachers.

 Digital learning in science

 australianscreen is developed in partnership with the National Film and Sound Archive (NFSA) by Curriculum Corporation through The Le@rning Federation.
 The site brings together material from the vast collections of the NFSA, the National Archives of Australia, the ABC, SBS, and AIATSIS in a unique collaboration.

 BBC Learning - provides an extensive array of digital resources to support the Science classroom.

 Science and Mathematics Specialist Centres enable students to see the relevance of science and mathematics to their lives – academically, career-wise and for active citizenship.
 For more information, see: